riaqliu/langgraph-deployment/README.md

     langgraph build -t my-image
     ```

 6. If everything is working, lauch the deployment.
+(If you already built the image, just do this command immediately)

     ```cmd
     docker-compose up
+    ```

+7. To stop docker:

+    ```cmd
+    docker-compose down
     ```

 ## Viewing your Deployed Graph